portainer/portainer-docs/docs/v2.0-be/troubleshooting/troubleshooting.md

 # Portainer Deployment Troubleshooting

+The FAQ is updated periodically and designed to answer the questions our users most frequently ask about Portainer

 If you are still experiencing issues after reading this FAQ, feel free to contact us via any one of the following channels:

 * [Slack](https://portainer.slack.com/join/shared_invite/enQtNDk3ODQ5MjI2MjI4LTcwNGYxMWQ5OGViYWZkNDY2ZjY4YTMwMTgzYmU4YmNiOTU0MDcxYmJjNTIyYmQ0MTM5Y2QwNTg3NzNkMTk5MDg#/) for community support